-The industry has effectively used technology to advance offerings to the consumer market.
 Traditional care is changing largely because of technology and the ability to reach the consumer quicker and more conveniently.
-Companies are coming up with low-cost ways to track and monitor health issues, provide medication at a lower premium and increase remote capabilities.
+Companies are creating low-cost ways to track and monitor health issues, provide medication at a lower premium and increase remote capabilities.
 For example, “services like Heal and Pager enable patients to order on-demand concierge medical services to their home” (Beckland, 2016).
-Wearables like Fitbit and Apple watches are changing the game because of the wealth of medical information at the user's fingertips.
-The technology companies have even started to develop dissolvable sensors to go inside medicine that transmit data to the physician's office to better track and manage the patient’s medication intake.
-This monitoring will reduce healthcare cost if the doctor can pinpoint the exact effects of the medication to determine the needs of the patient better.
-These new offerings are pushing the Healthcare industry forward, and companies that do not invest in incorporating technology in their firm will ultimately begin to see their consumer base shrink.
+The technology companies are developing dissolvable sensors to go inside medicine that transmit data to the physician's office to better track and manage the patient’s medication intake.
+These new offerings are pushing the healthcare industry forward.

 Country Selection Rationale

 The fast-paced emerging markets and high growth of the BRICS and N11 regions have attracted international corporations to invest heavily in their development.
-Nearly all industries are experiencing growth, but the field of healthcare makes arguably the largest impact considering the amount of the population that it affects.

-Significant opportunities exist for UNH to take their healthcare product to market in an identified BRICS Next-11 country.
-UNH has completed an analysis of six potential countries for a potential move.
-Criteria used to narrow the field down to these two countries include political stability, economic conditions, environmental stability, average income levels, and technology infrastructures.
+Nearly all industries are experiencing growth, but the field of healthcare makes arguably the largest impact considering the number of the population that it affects.
+Criteria used to narrow the field down to two countries include political stability, economic conditions, environmental stability, average income levels, and technology infrastructures.
 A PESTEL analysis has been conducted to examine the macro-level environments for doing business in each country environment that will affect opportunities and risks.
 (See Appendix A)

 Country Comparison

-United Healthcare Global estimates that three billion people will join the middle class by the year 2050; and, most of that increase will come from the emerging market economies (EMEs) (“Keep Healthy”, n.d.).
-According to Moura and Moura (2016) approximately 80% global population live in EMEs and do not have sufficient healthcare (p.
+It is estimated that three billion people will join the middle class by the year 2050; and, most of that increase will come from the emerging market economies (EMEs) (“Keep Healthy”, n.d.).
+According to Moura and Moura (2016), approximately 80% of the global population live in EMEs and do not have sufficient healthcare (p.
 33).
-China and South Korea, part of BRICS and N-11, have been identified as best expansion options for United Healthcare Group Incorporated (UNH).
-The increasing middle class is an excellent target market for expansion.
+China’s and South Korea’s, increasing middle class, have been identified to have the best expansion opportunities.

 Opportunity Support